bartcui/Game-Engine-Rust/README.md

 The objective of this project is to design and implement a compact 2D game engine in Rust, built on top of Bevy for turn-based and grid-based puzzle games.
 The engine should use Bevy’s ECS architecture, scheduling system and plugin model.
 It aims to provide a data-driven structure where levels can be authored in external JSON files, loaded at runtime, and played through a consistent turn cycle using Bevy’s ECS and scheduling system.

-The system is designed to support core gameplay mechanics commonly found in grid-based puzzle and chase games, including player actions, simple AI behavior, collision handling, traps, doors, and goal detection.
+The system is designed to support core gameplay mechanics commonly found in grid-based puzzle and chase games, including player actions, simple AI behaviour, collision handling, traps, doors, and goal detection.
 All interactions operate on a tile-based grid with explicit occupancy tracking and grid-to-world coordinate mapping, ensuring predictable spatial reasoning and reproducible outcomes.
 To support a complete gameplay loop, the engine includes scene management for transitioning between the main menu, active gameplay, pause overlay, level completion screen, and final game-over state.
 A turn counter HUD, pause menu, and level progression system allow players to progress through multiple stages in sequence.

 ### Gap in the Rust Game Development Ecosystem